akamai/cl-http2-protocol/README.md

 	EOF
 	# and this one starts the server:
 	sbcl --script <<EOF
-	(load "quicklisp/setup.lisp")
 	(load "cl-http2-protocol/cl-http2-protocol.asd")
 	(require :cl-http2-protocol)
 	(in-package :http2-example)
 	(example-server :secure t)
     EOF

-# you now have an HTTP/2.0 server listening on 0.0.0.0:8080
+	# now you have an HTTP/2.0 server on port 8080
+	# note, any exception will cause it to exit
+	# EXAMPLE-SERVER accepts a :port keyword as well

 Getting Started
 ---------------